Events

 Event and conference archive

-Read about our previous events including Sheffield Gothic's "Consuming the Gothic" conference (November 2023), the 30th anniversay "Candyman and the Whole Damn Swarm" conference (October 2022) and the online "Cults, Cthulus, and Klansmen: The (Hi)stories within Lovecraft Country" symposium (May 2021)
+Read about our previous events including: our Summer School, Gothic Futures: A Sheffield Summer Institute; Sheffield Gothic's "Consuming the Gothic" conference (November 2023); the 30th anniversay "Candyman and the Whole Damn Swarm" conference (October 2022); and the online "Cults, Cthulus, and Klansmen: The (Hi)stories within Lovecraft Country" symposium (May 2021).

 Code of conduct